wtrep/shopify-backend-challenge/terraform/bucket/README.md

  * A GCP SA to allow write access to the bucket
  * A GCP bucket signing account Key

-Each variables are described in the `variable.tf` file and an example `example.tfvars` is also provided.
+Each variable is described in the `variable.tf` file and an example `example.tfvars` is also provided.